-In the case of forward spread bets, all transactions will be automatically rolled over into the next period - ie, from a March expiry into a June expiry, unless the client opt out of this.
+Spot and futures spread bets have a pre-defined maturity date but can be exited prior to this date.
+In the case of futures spread bets, transactions will be automatically rolled over into the next period - ie, from a March expiry into a June expiry, unless you opt out.
+There is no recommended holding period, and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.

 IG also retains the ability to terminate any spread bet where it deems that the terms of the bet have been breached.